-Yvonne is certified in CPR/AED, Wilderness First Aid and as a Wilderness First Responder.
+Yvonne is certified in CPR/AED, Wilderness First Aid and as a Wilderness First Responder and is a Leave No Trace Trainer.
 Currently she is taking a course to sharpen her knowledge as a naturalist.
 Read about Yvonne in the Dayton Daily News.

 Here Is What They Say About Our Level 1 Workshops:

 Andy and Lucy kept the group laughing and learning the whole time.
 Your efforts made the trip feel safe and so much fun.
 I had an awesome time and want to do it again!

 It was awesome!
 Enjoyed everything, even the rain!!
 Looking forward to more backpacking trips!